Posterior contraction for deep Gaussian process priors: Introduction

-In the classical Bayesian nonparametric regression setting, Gaussian process priors are a natural choice and a comprehensive literature is available, see for instance \cite{vvvz} or Section~11 in~\cite{GVDV17}.
-In this work we extend the theory of Gaussian process priors to derive posterior contraction rates for DGPs.
-Inspired by model selection priors, we construct classes of DGP priors in a hierarchical manner by first assigning a prior to possible composition structures and smoothness indices.
-Given a composition structure with corresponding smoothness indices, we then generate the prior distribution by putting suitable Gaussian processes on all functions in this structure.
-It is shown that for such a DGP prior construction the posterior contraction rate matches nearly the minimax estimation rate.
+In this work we extend the theory of Gaussian process priors to derive posterior contraction rates for DGPs to learn compositional functions.
+Inspired by model selection priors, we propose a hierarchical prior construction.
+First, we assign prior weights to possible composition structures.
+Then, given a composition structure, the final DGP prior puts suitable Gaussian processes on all functions in this model.

+The main contribution of this work is to provide an explicit construction for a large class of deep Gaussian process priors and to characterize the corresponding posterior contraction rates.
+By controlling the composition of Gaussian processes, we obtain tight bounds for the entropy and the decentered small-ball probabilities of DGPs.
+We also provide examples of DGP priors inducing nearly minimax posterior contraction rates.
 In particular, if there is some low-dimensional structure in the composition, the posterior will not suffer from the curse of dimensionality.

 Stabilization enhancing methods such as dropout and batch normalization are crucial for the performance of deep learning.
 In particular, batch normalization guarantees that the signal sent through a trained network cannot explode.
 We argue that for deep Gaussian processes similar effects play a role.
 In Figure~\ref{fig:fbm_dgp} below we visualize the effect of composing independent copies of a Gaussian process, the resulting trajectories are rougher and more versatile than those generated by the original process alone.
-This may however lead to wild behavior of the sample paths.
+This may, however, lead to wild behavior of the sample paths.
 As we aim for a fully Bayesian approach, the only possibility is to induce stability through the selection of the prior.
 We enforce stability by conditioning each individual Gaussian process to lie in a set of 'stable' paths.
 To achieve near optimal contraction rates, these sets have to be carefully selected and depend on the optimal contraction rate itself.